 Recipe tips and variations

 - You can use fresh or frozen shrimp.
 Just remember to fully thaw the frozen shrimp in the refrigerator before making this recipe.

 - Dry the shrimp.
 Use paper towels to pat the shrimp dry before dredging them in the eggs, flour, and breadcrumbs.

 - Work in batches.
 It’s a good idea to cook the shrimp in batches because crowding will cause them to steam rather than crisp.
-And no one likes soggy coconut shrimp!
+Always cook in a single layer.

 To store: Keep the air fried coconut shrimp in an airtight container in the fridge for up to 3 days.